All Dr Pepper Flavors: The Complete US Lineup (2026)

 The core trio

 The Original, Diet, and Zero Sugar are the backbone.
 If you are new to the brand, start with the original, then decide whether you want the sugar swapped out.
 Diet has the older following, while Zero Sugar is the newer formula aimed at tasting as close to the full-sugar can as possible.
-The difference between diet and zero comes down to the sweetener blend, which I cover in what sweetener is in Diet Dr Pepper.
+The difference between diet and zero comes down to the sweetener blend, covered in what sweetener is in Diet Dr Pepper.

 The fruit and cream extensions